onestic/testframework/README.md

  - Create a `Test` folder under your module folder

- - Update /dev/tests/integration/phpunit.xml with your module paths if vendor isn't Onestic
+ - Copy _/dev/tests/integration/phpunit.xml.sample_ to _/dev/tests/integration/phpunit.xml_ and update it with your module paths if vendor isn't Onestic.

 ## Controller test sample